wnods/GLC/README.md

 # GLC - Generator Level Curves
-This project is in the development phase.
-The idea is to build a graph of the functions of several variables that plots several level curves.
-The development started from Calculus III list exercises of Partial Derivatives.
-For a better visualization, the code was implemented in a basic and simple way.

 ## Overview

 GLC is a Python project aimed at constructing contour maps or level curves of a function with two or more variables.
 The project was inspired by exercises from a Calculus III course on partial derivatives.
 It is implemented in a straightforward manner to facilitate visualization.